This post may contain affiliate links. Please see my disclosure policy for more details.

 Average Rent in Australia for a Unit (Apartment)

-Next, I’ll run through the median monthly rents for apartments in Australia (see the table below for weekly rents).
-Note that Australians call apartments or flats units!
+Next, I’ll run through the median monthly rents for flats in Australia using the July 2023 monthly snapshot from rent.com.au.
+Note that in Australia a flat or apartment is called a unit!

-The most expensive Australian state capital to rent an apartment in is Canberra, with a median monthly rent of at $2,427.
+The most expensive Australian state capital to rent an apartment in is Sydney, with median weekly rent of $650.

-Brisbane and Perth tie for fifth and sixth place in terms of renting an apartment, with median monthly rent of $1,950.
+Perth and Melbourne tie for fifth and sixth place in terms of renting a unit, with median weekly rent of $500.

 Brisbane CBD.

-Another thing to note is that the variation in rents across Australia isn’t quite as big as the variation in property prices to buy.
+Something to note is that the variation in rent across Australia isn’t quite as great as the variation in property prices to buy.

-Sydney is the most expensive city in Australia to buy a property in, and the median cost for a house is currently around 2.5 times more than Darwin, which is the cheapest city.
+Sydney is the most expensive city in Australia to buy a property in.
+The median cost for a house is currently 2.4 times more in Sydney than Perth, the cheapest city.

-Whereas the rent for a house in Canberra, the most expensive city, is only 1.5 times more than in Melbourne, the cheapest city.
+In comparison, the rent for a house in Sydney, the most expensive city, is only 1.6 times more than in Adelaide, the cheapest city to rent in.

 Average Cost to Rent a Room in a Share House in Australia